22 May Tips From the Pros for Handling Bulk Food Items

 Buying food in bulk isn’t just about saving money.
-Stocking up on food, especially during times of uncertainty, is one way to make cooking much simpler and grocery shopping one less thing to worry about.
+Stocking up on supplies, especially during times of uncertainty, is one way to make cooking much simpler and grocery shopping one less thing to worry about.

 Here’s how to get it right.